Fethiye, Turkey - Travel

 Tour on a boat to Kızılada Island, Yassıca Island (Yassıca Ada), Katrancı Bay Nature Park, Tavşan Island (Tavşan Adası), Göcek Island; or take a speedboat from Ölüdeniz to see the Byzantine ruins of Gemiler Adası (St. Nicholas Adası), also known as St. Nicholas' Island.

 Women can experiment with paragliding with a female pilot (Bayan pilot).
-Paragliding isn’t the only aerial spectacle showcased here, either.
+Paragliding is not the only aerial spectacle showcased here, either.
 You will see hot air balloons in the sky that usually take guests to nearby resorts, like Pamukkale.
 So, it is the perfect place for the beach and the extreme sports enthusiasts.

-The beaches are particularly beautiful here.
-The Turquoise Coast lives up to its name — kilometres of blue lagoons and golden sandy beaches create a scene right out of a romantic comedy film.
-The surrounding mountains introduce some drama and adventure to the scene and make it that much more striking.
+The surrounding mountains add drama and adventure to the scene, making it even more striking.
 Some notable local beaches include Çalış Beach (Çalış Plajı), Fethiye Coast (Fethiye Sahil), Kumburnu Beach (Kumburnu Plajı), İnlice Public Beach (İnlice Halk Plajı), and Kidrak Beach (Kidrak Koyu Plajı).

 Parks of Fethiye